iamAnna/PhraseFinder/README.md

 #### My Initial Approach
-1. Separate text into sentences
+1. Separate text into sentences and iterate through each
-1. Iterate through each sentence
-    1. Word count of the sentence >= the minimum?
+1. Word count of current sentence >= the minimum?
 If yes, continue.
-If not, go to next sentence iteration.
+If not, skip current sentence and continue iteration.
 1. Remove all punctuation
-1. Map phrases from the sentence using a HashMap with < String, Integer > key-value pairs (key = phrase, value = !count ?
+1. Map phrases from current sentence using a HashMap with < String, Integer > key-value pairs (key = phrase, value = !count ?
 1 : count++ )
     * increment phrase count if it already exists
 1. Validate each phrase
     1. Word count within min / max?
 If no, remove
-    1. Phrase count >= 2
+    1. Phrase count >= 2.
+If no, remove
+1. Sort in descending order, top 10
-    1. Is it a subset of another?
-If yes, remove
+    1. _(implement later) Is it a subset of another?
+If yes, remove_

 #### Potential Problems
 * **Question**: How to determine a sentence ending / sentence beginning?